orend/register/register.md

   end
 end
 ```
-Good, we can now pass any class that creates a user and any class that notifies a user, which means testing will be easier but more importantly that replacing, say, an email notifier with a SMS notifier will just be a matter of passing a different object to our service object.
+Good, we can now pass any class that creates a user and any class that notifies a user, which means testing will be easier, but more importantly, that replacing, say, an email notifier with a SMS notifier will just be a matter of passing a different object to our service object.
 Since we supplied reasonable defaults we don't need to pass these dependencies at all, and the controller stays unchanged.

 That's almost perfect, but we still have one more thing to improve.
 We are still littering the service object with an active record class, which means that our unit tests will have to load active record and the entire rails stack.
 This can be very slow depending on the dependencies of your app.
 Ideally the unit tests should be able to run without loading rails or your app.